khamitov527/sponsor-sniper/backend/README.md

 ## How It Works

-The sponsor detection system uses either the DeepSeek API or a machine learning approach to identify sponsor segments in YouTube video transcripts:
+The sponsor detection system uses the DeepSeek API (with a keyword-based fallback mechanism) to identify sponsor segments in YouTube video transcripts:

 1. The system fetches the transcript for a YouTube video using the YouTube Transcript API.
 2. The transcript is preprocessed into overlapping windows of text segments.
-3. Each window is classified as either sponsor content or regular content using DeepSeek API or our ML classifier.
+3. Each window is classified as either sponsor content or regular content using the DeepSeek API or our fallback heuristic approach.
 4. Consecutive sponsor segments are merged to form larger sponsor blocks.
 5. The identified sponsor segments are returned to the extension for skipping during playback.

 ## DeepSeek API Integration (Recommended)

-The system now primarily uses the DeepSeek API for more accurate sponsor detection:
+The system primarily uses the DeepSeek API for accurate sponsor detection:

 - **How it works**: The system sends the video transcript with timestamps to DeepSeek's language model which analyzes the content and identifies sponsored segments.
 - **Configuration**: Set up your DeepSeek API key in the `.env` file (copy from `.env.example`).